 The fringe benefits regularly amount to around 9 % of the base salary.
-The share of pension commitments regularly amounts to 20 % of base salary.
+The share of the pension allowance/commitments regularly amounts to 20 % of base salary.

-The total target remuneration (target direct remuneration + fringe benefits + pension commitments) of the management board members regularly consists of 36 % to 53 % fixed remuneration (base salary + fringe benefits + pension commitments), of 23 % to 29 % one-year variable remuneration (Bonus I), and of 24 % to 35 % long-term incentive components.
+The total target remuneration (target direct remuneration + fringe benefits + pension allowance/commitments) of the management board members regularly consists of 36 % to 53 % fixed remuneration (base salary + fringe benefits + pension allowance/commitments), of 23 % to 29 % one-year variable remuneration (Bonus I), and of 24 % to 35 % long-term incentive components.